by Tom Allen

 - Post tax profits may need to be adjusted (normalized) to reflect the sustainable position of the company post sale/acquisition (see Box 1).

 In the right circumstances, the P/E ratio basis of valuation may be the best approach to take in valuing a company.
 However, the approach is not infallible and has some drawbacks.
-For instance, “earnings” are an accounting figure, which include non cash items (such as deprecation, amortization and even provisions for potential liabilities, which may be incurred in the future).
+For instance, “earnings” are an accounting figure, which include non cash items (such as depreciation, amortization and even provisions for potential liabilities, which may be incurred in the future).
 The guidelines determining earnings are dictated by Generally Accepted Accounting Principles (GAPP), which differ over time and between countries.
 Accordingly, when comparing two companies valued under this methodology it is possible that apples are not being compared with apples.

 EBITDA (Earnings Before Interest, Tax, Depreciation & Amortization) is a measure of the financial performance of a company, which can be compared with similar companies, whilst excluding the often-distortionary effects of corporate taxation, capital expenditure and financing working capital (expenses including depreciation, interest paid and received, taxation and amortization (e.g. of goodwill) are excluded from EBITDA).
 The “normalization” of EBITDA allows for add backs, such as excess remuneration and other remunerated benefits of directors, above market rate expenses, substantial capital expenditure, above/below market rate salaries, repairs and maintenance costs that should have been capitalized, professional fees, above/below market rate rent and any other additional cost adjustments considered appropriate.
 In essence, EBITDA is a measure a measure of the cash flow generation of a company.